枫林在线论坛精华区>>技术交流

 david chappell - april 25 , 2002

-web services are the most important thing happening in distribut
+web services are the most important thing happening in distributed

 computing today. and since distributed computing has become the

-norm, that puts them high on the list of important things, perio
+norm, that puts them high on the list of important things, period.

 as usually described, the trinity of web services technologies

-includes soap for invoking remote operations, wsdl for specifyin
+includes soap for invoking remote operations, wsdl for specifying

 what those operations look like, and uddi for . . . well, what,